Rachael MacFarlane

-Rachael Ann MacFarlane Laudiero (born March 21, 1976) is an American voice actress and singer.
-Her voice credits include Hayley Smith on the animated television show American Dad!, Supreme Leader Numbuh 362 in the television series Codename: Kids Next Door, and Kate Lockwell in the video game Starcraft II.
-She is the younger sister of Seth MacFarlane.
+Rachael Ann MacFarlane (born March 21, 1976) is an American voice actress.
+Her voice credits include Hayley Smith on the animated television show American Dad!, Supreme Leader Numbuh 362 in the television series Codename: Kids Next Door, and Kate Lockwell in the video game StarCraft II.
+Her older brother is American Dad! co-creator Seth MacFarlane.

-In addition to voice acting, MacFarlane has also been involved in other aspects of animation, such as being a production manager for The Grim Adventures of Billy & Mandy and Welcome to Eltingville and she wrote an episode of The Grim Adventures of Billy & Mandy, titled "Educating Grim".
+In addition to voice acting, MacFarlane has also been involved in other aspects of animation, such as being a production manager for The Grim Adventures of Billy & Mandy and Welcome to Eltingville, and she wrote an episode of The Grim Adventures of Billy & Mandy, titled "Educating Grim".

 Early life

-MacFarlane was born in Kent, Connecticut.
-Her parents, Ronald Milton MacFarlane (born 1946) and Ann Perry Sager (1947–2010), were born in Newburyport, Massachusetts.
-Her brother is filmmaker, animator, and actor Seth MacFarlane (born 1973).
+MacFarlane was born Rachael Ann MacFarlane in Kent, Connecticut on March 21, 1976.
+Her parents, Ronald Milton MacFarlane (b.
+1946) and Ann Perry (née Sager; 1947–2010), were born in Newburyport, Massachusetts.
+Her older brother is filmmaker, animator, and actor Seth MacFarlane (b.
+1973).
+Her maternal grandfather, Arthur Sager, competed in the 1928 Summer Olympics in track and field.
 MacFarlane's parents met in 1970, when they both lived and worked in Boston, Massachusetts, and married later that year.
 The couple moved to Kent in 1972, where Ann began working in the Admissions Office at South Kent School.
 She later worked in the College Guidance and Admissions Offices at the Kent School, a selective college preparatory school where Ronald also was a teacher.

 MacFarlane went to Boston Conservatory but did not graduate before moving to Los Angeles to begin a career in voice acting.

 Career

-MacFarlane first started voicing characters on Hanna-Barbera shows including Johnny Bravo.
+MacFarlane first started voicing characters on Hanna-Barbera shows including Johnny Bravo when she moved to Los Angeles, California.
 Then after her work with Hanna-Barbera ended, MacFarlane began voicing many characters on Cartoon Network.

-In addition to voice acting, Rachael has also been involved in other aspects of animation, such as being a production manager for The Grim Adventures of Billy & Mandy and Welcome to Eltingville, and wrote an episode of The Grim Adventures of Billy & Mandy, titled "Educating Grim" – where she also met her husband.
+In addition to voice acting, MacFarlane has also been involved in other aspects of animation, such as being a production manager for The Grim Adventures of Billy & Mandy and Welcome to Eltingville, and wrote an episode of The Grim Adventures of Billy & Mandy, titled "Educating Grim" – where she also met her husband.
 Seth MacFarlane asked her to help him with his new pilot for the Fox Broadcasting Company, which would become Family Guy.
-Rachael MacFarlane worked on the show providing incidental voices, and her brother told her she was good at it and asked her to stay, prompting her to move from New York City to Los Angeles.
-This launched her career as a voice actress; she remained an incidental cast member on Family Guy for several years and began getting other voice-over work on her own, working for both The Walt Disney Company and Cartoon Network.
-In 2005, her brother Seth cast her in his second major prime time animated show, American Dad!, where she voices Hayley Smith, protagonist Stan Smith’s rebellious teenage daughter.
+She remained an incidental cast member on Family Guy for several years, as well as working for both The Walt Disney Company and Cartoon Network.
+In 2005, she was cast in American Dad!, where she voices Hayley Smith, protagonist Stan Smith’s rebellious teenage daughter.

-MacFarlane also continues to contribute to Family Guy, on a regular basis.
+MacFarlane also continues to contribute to Family Guy on a regular basis.
 In September 2012, she released her first album Hayley Sings, which is a jazz vocal tribute to Hayley Smith, her character on American Dad!.

 MacFarlane and her husband, Spencer Laudiero, have also published picture books for children.